-This Healthy Eating Policy has been ratified by the Board of Management of Dunderrow National School at a meeting held in 24th February 2020.
-It was updated again by all stakeholders especially the children of our school, in May 2021.
+This Healthy Eating Policy has been ratified by the Board of Management of Dunderrow National School at a meeting held on 24th February 2020.
+It was updated again by all stakeholders, especially the children of our school, in May 2021.
+It has been reviewed and amended by all staff on 27/09/23 and by Board of Management on 25/09/23.
+Pupils are informed about healthy lunches regularly at assemblies It will be updated in November 2025.